shivaniRe/CarND-Advanced-Lane-Lines/writeup.md

 ---

-### Writeup / README

 ### Camera Calibration

-#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.

 The code for this step is contained in the third code cell of the IPython notebook located in "Advanced_Lane_Lines.ipynb".